-Our business strategy and competition within the industry could exert pricing pressure on our maintenance offerings.
+Our business strategy and competition within the industry could exert pricing pressure on our product and maintenance offerings.
 Changes in our product or maintenance offerings or packages and related pricing could affect the amount of revenue recognized in a reporting period.

-If our goodwill or intangible assets become impaired, we may be required to record a significant charge to earnings.
+If our qoodwill or intangible assets become impaired, we may be required to record a significant charge to earnings.

 Under generally accepted accounting principles, we review our intangible assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
-Our intangible assets increased by approximately \$17 million in 2014 as a result of our acquisition of PT and by approximately \$17 million in 2012 as a result of our acquisition of NET.
-Goodwill, which increased by approximately \$27 million as a result of our acquisition of NET, is tested for impairment at least annually.
-Additionally, our goodwill increased by approximately \$7 million as a result of the acquisition of PT, net of the reduction of goodwill related to the sale of PT's Multi-Protocol Server business.
+Our intangible assets increased by approximately \$11 million in 2015 as a result of our acquisition of the SDN Business, \$17 million in 2014 as a result of our acquisition of PT and \$17 million in 2012 as a result of our acquisition of NET.
+Goodwill, which increased by approximately \$1 million as a result of our acquisition of PT (net of the reduction of goodwill related to the sale of PT's Multi-Protocol Server business) and \$27 million as a result of our acquisition of NET, is tested for impairment at least annually.
 Factors that may be considered a change in circumstances indicating that the carrying value of our goodwill or intangible assets may not be recoverable include significant underperformance relative to plan or long-term projections, strategic changes in business strategy, significant negative industry or economic trends, significant change in circumstances relative to a large customer, significant decline in our stock price for a sustained period and decline in our market capitalization to below net book value.